Collaboration Workflow

 Add a clear title and description so invitees immediately understand what the project is about.

-Success looks like you see a new project in /collabs with status pending and you can open its workflow page from the list.
+Success looks like you see a new project in /collabs marked Pending and you can open its workflow page from the list.

 Set up the project overview